nyer4life123/concatenate-logs/README.md

 ## Prerequisites

-Confirm log file directory exists and files are present
+1. Confirm log file directory exists and files are present

-confirm output directory exists
+2. confirm output directory exists
+3. account that has proper permissions on the logs and output directories

-clone repository
+4. clone repository

 ## Installation / Usage

 Shell Script Usage:
-./abdul.sofiz.sh /path/to/logs/directory /path/to/output/directory
+1. ./abdul.sofiz.sh /path/to/logs/directory /path/to/output/directory

 ## Verify the script worked

 cat /path/to/output/directory/hwOutputFile.log to verify

 At this point the hwOutputFile.log file should be a single file containing all the lines from the previous files grouped by IP address and sorted by time.

+## Return error/return codes
+1. Usage Error = (wrong or missing parameters passed to the script)
+2. missing log directory (log directory doesn't exist)
+3. missing output directory (outout directory doesn't exist)